phbl-dev/TypeCalc/README.md

 ## About

-TypeCalc is a thesis-related project that was started in Spring 2025 based on the book: "Spreadsheet Implementation Technology: Basics and Extensions" (2014) written by Peter Sestoft, as well as the accompanying C# implementation "CoreCalc"
+TypeCalc is a master's thesis project that was started in Spring 2025 based on the book: "Spreadsheet Implementation Technology: Basics and Extensions" (2014) written by Peter Sestoft, as well as the accompanying C# implementation "CoreCalc"

 The reasoning for the project lies in a desire to create an open-source spreadsheet implementation in TypeScript that is well-documented, tested and make use of the QT4 simplified quad-tree as described by Peter Sestoft.